-People suffering from an addiction are more likley to be diagnosed with a mental health disorder than a non-addict; and people with a mental health disorder have a higher likelihood of developing an addiciton.
+People suffering from an addiction are very likley to be diagnosed with a co-occurring mental health disorder; and people with a mental health disorder have a higher likelihood of developing an addiciton.

 Dual diagnosis is also known as ‘co-occurring disorders’, or ‘co-morbidity’.